 In 2008, Mr. Zoccoli was awarded the Brock University Faculty of Business Distinguished Graduate Award.
 In 2012, Mr. Zoccoli was the Inducted as Chapter Honoree of the Brock University’s Beta Gamma Sigma International Honours Society.
 Brock being only one of eight Canadian Universities with a Chapter which celebrates academic excellence in undergraduate and graduate business studies.
 In 2013, Mr. Zoccoli was awarded the Brock University Alumni Association's Distinguished Alumnus.

 Extremely active in the Niagara region, Mr. Zoccoli is a member of a

 number of organizations.
 Currently, he is a member of the Brock University

-Faculty of Business Deans Advisory Council, and he also serves on the ICAO/Brock University Institute for International Issues in Accounting Committee.
-Mr.Zoccoli is a longstanding contributor and supporter of the Brock Presidents’ Golf Tournament, The Faculty of Business Golf Tournament , and the Brock University’s Alumni Golf Tournament.
+Faculty of Business Deans Advisory Council, he is a board member of the Brock University Alumni Association and he also serves on the ICAO/Brock University Institute for International Issues in Accounting Committee.
+Mr.Zoccoli is a longstanding contributor and supporter of the Brock Presidents’ Golf Tournament, The Faculty of Business Golf Tournament, and the Brock University’s Alumni Golf Tournament.